Do Infrared Saunas Really Work? Benefits, Myths & What to Expect

 Let's clear up a few things — because this is where confusion usually starts.

-“It Detoxes Everything”
+"It Detoxes Everything" |

-A sauna supports your routine — it doesn’t replace it.
+Sweating is natural, but it's not a miracle cleanse.
+Your body already has systems for detoxification.
+A sauna supports your routine — it doesn't replace it. |

-“You’ll Lose Weight Fast”
+"You'll Lose Weight Fast" |

-But it’s not a long-term weight loss solution.
+You may lose water weight temporarily.
+But it's not a long-term weight loss solution. |

-“Hotter Means Better”
+"Hotter Means Better" |

-Infrared saunas are effective because they’re comfortable enough to use consistently.
+Infrared saunas are effective because they're comfortable enough to use consistently.
+And consistency matters more than intensity. |

 Who Should Consider Using One?

-Infrared saunas aren’t for everyone —but they fit surprisingly well into many lifestyles.
+Infrared saunas aren't for everyone — but they fit surprisingly well into many lifestyles.

 You might benefit if you:

-want a simple way to relax regularly
+- • want a simple way to relax regularly

-struggle with sleep quality
+- • struggle with sleep quality

-prefer low-impact wellness routines
+- • prefer low-impact wellness routines

-want something easy to use at home
+- • want something easy to use at home

 What to Expect in Your First Session